 My favorite minimalist hiking shoes

-- If you’re looking for minimalist hiking sandals, check out my review of the z-trail hiking and running sandal
+- If you’re looking for minimalist hiking sandals, check out my review of the Z-trail hiking and running sandal.

-- For a cute, barefoot equivalent of the classic Mary Jane style shoe, see my review of the Cassie lifestyle sandal
+- For a cute, barefoot equivalent of the classic Mary Jane style shoe, see my review of the Cassie lifestyle sandal.

-- For another great, everyday lifestyle sandal, read about the ultra-thin and minimalist Jessie sandal
+- For another great, everyday lifestyle sandal, read about the ultra-thin and minimalist Jessie sandal.

-- Road runners will not want to miss checking out the Zelen sustainable barefoot road running shoe
+- Road runners will not want to miss checking out the Zelen sustainable barefoot road running shoe.

-If you’re looking to find out a bit more about what this whole barefoot philosophy is about, find out more in “The Benefits of Barefoot Shoes | Minimalist Shoes for Natural Movement”.
+If you’d like to learn more about this barefoot philosophy, read The Benefits of Barefoot Shoes | Minimalist Shoes for Natural Movement.

 (This post includes affiliate links for which I may earn a commission at no extra cost to you should you make a purchase)